istio-ecosystem/sail-operator/docs/README.md

 *Prerequisites*

-- Sail operator installed.
+- Sail operator is installed.
-- Control Plane installed with Sail.
+- Control Plane is installed via the Sail Operator.

 ### Deploy Prometheus and Jaeger addons